 What Is Therapy (Based on Each Type)?

-All forms of psychotherapy exist to improve clients’ mental health, but the definition for each type stresses a different primary purpose.
+All forms of psychotherapy exist to improve clients’ mental health, but the therapy definition for each type stresses a different primary purpose.
 The best type for you will be the definition that most closely resembles your reasons for considering going to therapy.

 If there isn’t any one type that appeals to you or seems like enough to help you, consider a therapist who uses multiple approaches or does not identify with a single approach.